arrowtype/shantell-sans-specimen/src/lib/ProcessArticle.md

 **Anya Danilova, Type Designer**

+(To be added soon...)

 [https://docs.google.com/document/d/1ldfo87q8q4VFNP5tfYrbuNJnFL3xaXz8XrPsOAxIBnc/edit](https://docs.google.com/document/d/1ldfo87q8q4VFNP5tfYrbuNJnFL3xaXz8XrPsOAxIBnc/edit)

 <h2>Thanks for reading!</h2>

 Learning the background of Shantell Sans may help you have a deeper appreciation of not only this typeface, but of the type design process more generally.

 Do you have a creative idea that needs a font with some personality?
 Want to just take a new font for a spin and see where it takes you?
 Give Shantell Sans a try!

 You can get Shantell Sans on [Google Fonts](link to GF/ShantellSans), or download the very latest version in the [open-source repo](https://github.com/arrowtype/shantell-sans/releases/latest).

-–

-_The Google Fonts Blog has [a simplified version of this article](add link when available), with editing by __._
+_Note: The Google Fonts Blog has [a simplified version of this article](add link when available)._